Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Calibrating the single-epoch relation at z 2

 Finally, we tested our relations on a larger sample of local QSOs from \citet{wu2022catalog}.
-In appendix \ref{appendix:SE_relations_test} we show the differences between the BH mass inferred from our relations and that inferred by using the SE relations by \citetalias{Vestergaard:2006} and \citetalias{Reines:2013}.
-We show that, using our relation based on \hb, \Mbh\ is typically overestimated, or consistent with standard calibrators, at the low-luminosity end, while it is on average underestimated by up to 0.4 dex at the highest luminosities when compared to \citetalias{Vestergaard:2006} calibrators.
+In Appendix \ref{appendix:SE_relations_test} we show the differences between the BH mass inferred from our relations and those inferred using the SE relations of \citetalias{Vestergaard:2006} and \citetalias{Reines:2013}.
+We show that, using our relation based on \hb, \Mbh\ is typically overestimated or consistent with standard calibrators at the low-luminosity end, while it is on average underestimated by up to 0.4 dex at the highest luminosities when compared with the \citetalias{Vestergaard:2006} calibration.
 This trend is significantly less pronounced when using \ha, although it does not disappear entirely.
 Larger, unbiased samples spanning a broad range of luminosities and BH masses are required to draw more robust conclusions and address the reasons for these discrepancies.